Friedrich Nietzsche on the Philosophy of Right and the State (1909)

 Lineage

-• Successors: Kazantzakis’s own mature philosophy (Ascesis / The Saviors of God, 1927 — which synthesizes this Nietzsche with Bergson’s élan vital); his novels (Zorba, The Last Temptation, Odyssey: A Modern Sequel); modern Greek Nietzsche scholarship; the broader twentieth-century reception of Nietzsche as a political rather than only aesthetic or moral philosopher.
+• Successors: Kazantzakis’s own mature philosophy (Ascesis / The Saviors of God, 1927 — which fuses this Nietzsche with Bergson); his novels (Zorba the Greek, The Last Temptation of Christ, Odyssey: A Modern Sequel); modern Greek Nietzsche scholarship; the broader twentieth-century reception of Nietzsche as a political rather than only aesthetic or moral philosopher; the existentialist line through Sartre and Camus; later “philosophies of life” that take vitalism as their organizing principle.